knetikmedia/knetikcloud-dart-client/docs/InvoicesApi.md

 var api_instance = new InvoicesApi();
 var id = 56; // int | The id of the invoice
-var request = new PayBySavedMethodRequest(); // PayBySavedMethodRequest | Payment info
+var request = new PayBySavedMethodRequest(); // PayBySavedMethodRequest | The payment method details.
+Will default to the appropriate user's wallet in the invoice currency if ommited.

 try {
     api_instance.payInvoice(id, request);